pingcap/docs/command-line-flags-for-tidb-configuration.md

 ## `--lease`

-- schema lease duration, very dangerous to change only if you know what you do
+- The duration of the schema lease.
+It is very dangerous to change the value unless you know what you do.
 - Default: "45s"

 ## `--log-file`